25 Different Types of Houses From Around the World

 Diverse homes in Bolivia!

 Bolivia has 36 native cultures with an extraordinary array of customs which means there is no one way to build a home in this country.
 From stone to straw, structures are built from every material under the sun.
 It’s common to see houses made of board and roofs covered with branches.
-People normally cook outside over an open fire.
+Some families cook outside over an open fire.

 Corrugated iron homes in Honduras